Kerosene Hat

-Background and recording notes
+Background and recording

-Following the release of their debut album, Cracker entered the studio in 1992 intending to record their next album completely live to tape.
+Following the release of their self-titled debut album, Cracker entered the studio in 1992 intending to record their next album completely live to tape.
 This idea was eventually scrapped, but four live-in-the-studio tracks were released later that same year as the Tucson EP.

 Seeking a new recording location away from the distractions of Los Angeles and their record company, the band scouted out a few sites, including a Palm Springs house that once belonged to Frank Sinatra.
 Eventually, they happened upon a derelict soundstage in Pioneertown, California, which was part of an old movie set once used to shoot Western films and TV shows.

-As Johnny Hickman recalls: "It really wasn't that much of a sound stage.
+As guitarist Johnny Hickman recalls: "It really wasn't that much of a sound stage.
 It was more of a barn.
 There were holes in the wall you could see through and it was just a huge, huge barn basically.
 But it was just big enough to open the doors and drive a mobile recording truck into.
 So we got all of our equipment and the truck into the barn and shut the door and for the next six weeks proceeded to make Kerosene Hat."

-Recording took place from Feb 25 to March 25, 1993.
+Recording took place from February 25 to March 25, 1993.
 The weather was cold, and the band salvaged old mattresses and other material from the junkyard to insulate the makeshift studio.